FREE TRIAL UPGRADE!

 • The driver must complete the required treatment and/or education and return to the SAP for second evaluation.

-• If satisfied that the driver can return to driving, the SAP will issue a report on findings to the DER.
+• If satisfied that the driver can return to driving, the SAP will:

 • The SAP report will list any continuing treatment and education, if required, and the quantity of DOT follow-up drug and/or alcohol tests required in specified time frame.
 The driver will be required to have a minimum of six unannounced follow-up tests under direct observation in the first 12 months following the employee’s return to a safety-sensitive function.
 The SAP may require follow-up testing up to five years.